Yuto-Ice: Knock Out Brothers (2025–present)

-Foreign excursion (2024–2025)
+European independent circuit (2024–2025)

 In early 2024, Nakashima embarked on an excursion to Europe, wrestling for the likes of Revolution Pro Wrestling (RevPro) and Westside Xtreme Wrestling (wXw).
 At RevPro’s High Stakes 2024 event, Young Blood defeated Kieron Lacey and Mark Trew in a tag team match.
 Young Blood also participated in a tag team match to defeat David Francisco and Goldenboy Santos in a street fight at a subsequent RevPro event.
 In wXw, Young Blood won the wXw World Tag Team Championship at the World Tag Team Festival in October 2024, defeating KXS (Axel Tischer and Fast Time Moodo) in the finals.
 In March 2025, they lost the titles to Big Bucks (Alex Duke and Norman Harras), ending their reign at 152 days.

-Bullet Club War Dogs (2025–present)

-On the final night of G1 Climax 35 on August 17, 2025, Bullet Club War Dogs leader David Finlay introduced Nakashima (now known as Yuto-Ice) and Leube (now known as Oskar) as the newest members of Bullet Club War Dogs as they attacked Satoshi Kojima, Taichi and Katsuya Murashima.
-Yuto and Oskar also changed their tag team name to "Knock Out Brothers".
-At Destruction in Kobe, Yuto and Oskar defeated Taichi and Tomohiro Ishii to win the IWGP Tag Team Championship, marking their first championship in NJPW.

 Personal life

 Nakashima’s background in judo and MMA has heavily influenced his wrestling style.
 His in-ring persona is often described as stoic and disciplined, focusing on technical grappling.